sciamop/pinry-saver-ios/README.md

 1. Open any app with images or URLs (Photos, Safari, etc.)
 2. Tap the share button
-3. Select "PinrySaver" from the share sheet
+3. Select "Pinstle" from the share sheet
 4. The extension will automatically upload the content to your configured Pinry instance

 ## API Requirements